 The aerospace industry also plays a pivotal role in West Virginia’s economy.
 According to the state’s website, “West Virginia manufacturers provide the aerospace industry access to raw materials such as aluminum, alloys, metals, and composites.”
 Being close to that supply has led to Bombardier and Lockheed Martin, among other manufacturers, to open facilities in the state.

-From advanced chemical manufacturing to the aerospace industry, West Virginia is home to a number of cutting edge production plants and there is a strong demand for the high tech workers needed to keep them running.
+From advanced chemical manufacturing to the aerospace industry, West Virginia is home to several cutting-edge production plants and there is a strong demand for the high-tech workers needed to keep them running.

 Cybersecurity in West Virginia